Asset Publisher

 6. Fahrenbruch R, Kintzel P, Bott AM, et al. Dose Rounding of Biologic and Cytotoxic Anticancer Agents: A Position Statement of the Hematology/Oncology Pharmacy Association.
 J Oncol Pract.
 2018 Mar;14(3):e130-e136.

 7. Hematology/Oncology Pharmacy Association (2019).
 Intravenous Cancer Drug Waste Issue Brief.
-Retrieved from http://www.hoparx.org/images/hopa/advocacy/Issue-Briefs/Drug_Waste_2019.pdf
+Retrieved from https://www.hoparx.org/documents/65/HOPA_Drug_Waste_Issue_Brief_-_Updated_01.19.22_FINAL.pdf

 8. Bach PB, Conti RM, Muller RJ, et al. Overspending driven by oversized single dose vials of cancer drugs.
 BMJ.
 2016 Feb 29;352:i788.

-9. Hai-Qiang Mai et al., Final overall survival analysis of JUPITER-02: A phase 3 study of toripalimab versus placebo in combination with gemcitabine and cisplatin as first-line treatment for recurrent or metastatic nasopharyngeal carcinoma (NPC)..
+9. Hai-Qiang Mai et al., Final overall survival analysis of JUPITER-02: A phase 3 study of toripalimab versus placebo in combination with gemcitabine and cisplatin as first-line treatment for recurrent or metastatic nasopharyngeal carcinoma (NPC).
 JCO 41, 6009-6009(2023).
 DOI:10.1200/JCO.2023.41.16_suppl.6009.

 Appendix 1 – Covered Diagnosis Codes